DR. CLINTON LEE, PT, DPT

 Clinton is a Certified Strength and Conditioning Specialist through the National Strength and Conditioning Association, a Level I Selective Functional Movement Assessment (SFMA) certified practitioner and a StrongFirst Level I Kettlebell Instructor.
 He is a certified Functional Range Release® Practitioner (Upper Quarter) and Functional Range Conditioning® Mobility Specialist through Functional Anatomy Seminars.
 Additionally, he is a member of Clinical Athlete, a database of like-minded healthcare practitioners who are well-versed in rehabilitation principles concerning strengthening, conditioning, weightlifting and movements associated with athletic disciplines.
 He enjoys providing individualized, evidence-based physical therapy care to diverse populations across the lifespan and incorporates his knowledge of strengthening and conditioning principles and sports performance in his rehabilitation of competitive and recreational athletes alike.

 Clinton has also served as an adjunct instructor professor and teaching assistant for Long Island University's Doctor of Physical Therapy program.
 He enjoys attending continuing education seminars throughout the year to stay aligned with current practice guidelines and methodologies.

-In his spare time, Clinton enjoys traveling, basketball, reading, running, volleyball, swimming, hiking, biking, strength training and spending time with family.
-He has competed in recreational half marathons, an olympic-distance triathlon, competitive dragon boating regattas and USAPL sanctioned powerlifting competitions.
-He is also very much a dog person and loves spending time with his adopted rescue puppy Gracie.
+In his spare time, Clinton enjoys traveling, basketball, reading, running, swimming, hiking, biking, strength training and spending time with family.
+He has competed in recreational half marathons, olympic-distance triathlons, competitive dragon boating regattas and USAPL sanctioned powerlifting competitions.
+He is also very much a dog person and loves spending time with his chihuahua Oliver and adopted rescue dog Gracie.